shrivinayak/CFS-Scheduler/README.md

 - It makes use of min Heap picking up the least executed jobs in O(1) for multicore and O(log n) for Single core processors.

-This is still under testing phase.
+This is still in testing phase.